15 Natural Remedies For Alopecia Areata (Hair Loss)

 - Aloe vera gel is frequently recommended for application on the scalp to treat hair loss.

-- Vitamin C rich fruits and vegetables might help protect your hair from damage.
+- Citrus fruits and vegetables rich in vitamin C might help protect your hair from damage.

 - Milk thistle, a flowery herb, is said to detoxify the body and prevent hair fall and any damage to the hair.